 Responsive Classes in Bootstrap

-In Bootstrap, Responsive Classes are the secret sauce that makes a website look great on both a tiny iPhone and a massive 4K monitor.
-They allow you to change the width, visibility, or spacing of an element based on the screen size.
+Bootstrap‘s Responsive Classes are what allow a website to look fantastic on anything from a tiny iPhone to a ginormous 4K monitor.
+They allow you to swap an element‘s width, visibility, or margin depending on the size of the display.

 1. Responsive Column Classes